- Home

 Annual management charges for pension schemes have been falling over recent years, since the introduction of the charging cap.
 These days, annual charges of 1-2% are considered expensive, so if you’re paying this amount, it may be worth considering moving your pension to a cheaper plan.

 Over 15 years, opting for the cheapest Sipp provider could save someone with a £250,000 pot almost £22,000 in fees, according to consumer organisation Which?.
-Over time, this can make a big difference when you’re trying to make your money go as far as possible in retirement.
-However, consolidating pensions is not without risk, so you should seek advice before proceeding.
-Find out more in our guide Should I consolidate my pensions?
+This is a huge amount when you’re trying to make your money go as far as possible in retirement.
+However, transferring pensions is not without risk, so you should seek advice before proceeding.
+Find out more in our guide Should I transfer my pension?

 5. Sticking to your workplace ‘default’ pension fund